Paul DeJong Player Props: Cardinals vs. White Sox

-Paul DeJong, with a slugging percentage of .313 in his past 10 games -- including one home run -- will be in action for the St. Louis Cardinals versus the Chicago White Sox, with Touki Toussaint on the hill, July 8 at 2:10 PM ET.
+Paul DeJong -- with a slugging percentage of .212 in his past 10 games (including no home runs) -- will be in action for the St. Louis Cardinals against the Chicago White Sox, with Lucas Giolito on the hill, on July 9 at 2:10 PM ET.

-In his last game he had a hitless performance (0-for-4) against the White Sox.
+In his last appearance, he went 1-for-4 with an RBI against the White Sox.

 Paul DeJong Game Info & Props vs. the White Sox